shostakovich/rocu.de-hugo/content/about-me.md

 emoji: 👨🏻‍💻
 ---

 Hi.
 My name is Robert Curth.
-I am 37 years old and live in Munich (Germany).
+I am 38 years old and live in Munich (Germany).

 ## Programmer

-I am a part-time programmer at [ARRI](http://www.arri.com) and a worker-owner at [TechGenossen](https://techgenossen.de).
+I am a part-time programmer at [Pharos](https://www.pharos.de/home/) and a worker-owner at [TechGenossen](https://techgenossen.de).

-I program in Ruby (on Rails) these days on [Webgate.io](https://webgate.io/) and various Techgenossen projects.
+I program in Ruby (on Rails) these days on [Webgate.io](https://webgate.io/) and various TechGenossen projects.

 ## Traveler

 I travel a lot.
-I visited ~45 countries during my lifetime.
-Most of them in the last 5 years.
+I visited [~45 countries](/countries-visited) during my lifetime.
+Most of them in the last 10 years.

 ## Self-improver

 After work I try to invest into my skills and mind.
-That means: I exercise, meditate and do all other kinds of crazy stuff.
+That means: I exercise, meditate, [read](/books-read) and learn a lot.